kach/emo.7/README.txt

        ally a colon (:) or a semicolon (;) represent a pair of eyes, while the second represents a mouth.

-       Note,  however, that these might be rewritten using three characters by placing a hyphen (-) character between the eyes and mouth to  represent a  nose.
-By convention, this reference does not include the nosed ver- sions.
+       Note, however, that some variants of these emoticons contain more char- acters.
+(See COMMON VARIANTS)

        Finally, some smileys are reversible due to the symmetry  of  the  con- stituent  characters.
 In such cases, the most commonly-used orientation